 Now, let’s get started.

-If you want to become a house and pet sitter, you must first play the part.
+If your goal is to become an in-demand house and pet sitter, you must first play the part.

-The transient and unpredictable nature of house sitting doesn’t suit everyone, so make sure you’re cut out for the lifestyle before you start firing off applications for jobs.
+The transient and unpredictable nature of home sitting doesn’t suit everyone, so make sure you’re cut out for the lifestyle before you start firing off applications for jobs.